sitepark/fractality/packages/nunjucks/README.md

     },
 });

-fractal.components.engine(nunj); /* set as the default template engine for components */
+fractality.components.engine(nunj); /* set as the default template engine for components */
 ```

 For example, to register the 'shorten' filter example from the [Nujucks docs](https://mozilla.github.io/nunjucks/api.html#custom-filters):